elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 Player** page.

 First, we'll open the `lib/platform_web/templates/player/index.html.eex` file and remove the delete button from that page.
-While we're here, let's remote the edit button too since we only want players to edit their own accounts.
+While we're here, let's remove the edit button too since we only want players to edit their own accounts.

 Here's what the contents of the `<tbody>` tag should look like: